codecookerpro/fatpay-test-frontend/README.md

 ## Bridge Protocol Frontend

-This is a [Next.js + TypeScript] project for DeFIRE Reputation.
+This is a [Next.js + TypeScript] project for FatToken TEST.

 ## Getting Started